 \subsection{Universal scaling dynamics after a strong cooling quench}

-In the equilibrating after a strong cooling quench, a much steeper momentum power law develops, at low momenta, from the extreme initial state, as compared to the case of weak wave turbulence.
-We sketch such a power-law distribution in \Fig{NTFP2}, developing from the overpopulated distribution after a strong cooling quench as described above.
-This quench removes all particles of the initial BE distribution (short-dashed line) with momenta $p>p_\mathrm{q}$ (i.e., the shaded area).
+During the evolution starting from the overoccupied distribution introduced above, a much steeper momentum power law develops at low momenta as compared to the case of weak wave turbulence.
+We sketch such a power-law distribution in \Fig{NTFP2} (solid line).
+As we show in this work, cf.~\Sect{NumericalFreeNonperturbative} and \Eq{alphabetasSkappaSFreecoll}, in three dimensions, for particle modes with frequency $\omega(p)\sim p^{2}$, this distribution scales as $n_\mathrm{NTFP}(p)\sim p^{-4}$.
+This power law develops below the momentum scale $p_{\Xi}=[2mg\rho_\mathrm{q}]^{1/2}=1/\Xi$ corresponding to the healing length $\Xi$ for the total post-quench density. \Fig{NTFP2} shows the special case where the distribution contains particles with momenta predominantly within the region $p<\epsilon^{1/4}p_{\Xi}<p_{\Xi}$ where the perturbative approximation breaks down.